Ed Rutsch

 What’s in my inbox

-I’m a sucker for newsletters and subscribe to a bunch, but don’t read them all consistently.
+I subscribe to newsletters at a whim, but don’t read many of them consistently.
 Here are a few (more) that have been must-reads for me lately:

 Amazon Chronicles